 - Follow these instructions very carefully: Remove bowl of marinated chicken breasts from the refrigerator.
 Remove and discard plastic wrap from the bowl.
 Using tongs, place chicken breasts on a small plate.
 Using a spatula, scrape every last bit of marinade from the bowl into the Instant Pot and stir to combine with everything else in the pot.
 Place chicken on top of tomatoes, ensuring they are not touching the bottom of the Instant Pot but are resting on the tomatoes.
 Scrape any juices or marinade left from the chicken on the small plate into the pot, close the lid, set the pressure release valve to “Sealing,” hit the "Pressure Cook" or "Manual" button, and set timer for 5 minutes.
-Turn off "Keep Warm" button.
 Once the cooking cycle has completed, allow pressure to release naturally for 10 minutes, and then release any remaining pressure.
 Hit the "Cancel" button.

 - Open lid.
 Using a fresh set of tongs, remove chicken to a cutting board.
 Using an instant read thermometer, check the temperature of the thickest chicken breast.
 Chicken must be at least 165° F to be safely consumed.
 Allow the chicken to rest on the cutting board.

 - While the chicken is resting, using an immersion blender, carefully (and slowly if the liquid gets splatty) blend the remaining contents of the Instant Pot until smooth, and set aside to cool.
 Chop chicken into small, bite-sized pieces (about 1-inch in size).
-Add coconut cream and ghee to the Instant Pot and stir well to combine.
+Add coconut cream (or heavy cream) and ghee (or butter) to the Instant Pot and stir well to combine.
 Finally, add chicken pieces and any juices from the cutting board into the pot and stir to coat in the sauce.

 - Serve over a starch component, such as the low FODMAP option of my Instant Pot “Garlic” Mashed Potatoes (Paleo and Whole30), basmati rice (low FODMAP but not Paleo/Whole30), or cauliflower rice (Paleo/Whole30 but not low FODMAP).